How to travel with friends and stay friends

 After that, look for compromises and solutions.
 In situations where your travel styles differ, find alternatives.
 Schedule another meeting if necessary to go over the possibilities and how to fit them into your vacation.
 Staying in separate accommodations, splitting up for short periods when your interests deviate or deciding on “ground rules” to steer the relationship are all possibilities.

-To claim your exclusive access code to our discounted travel club and to keep up with the top stories from Reader's Digest by subscribing to our weekly newsletter
+To keep up with the top stories from Reader's Digest by subscribing to our weekly newsletter